-1856 In when engineers railway laid a line connecting Lahore to Karachi, discovered they more burnt Without bricks. understanding their significance, they used the bricks for laying the rail road.
+1856 In when engineers laid а railway connecting line Lahore to Karachi, they discovered more burnt Without bricks. understanding their significance, they used the bricks for laying the rail road.

 Sir John Marshal

 In the 1920s archaeologists began to excavate the cities of Harappa and Mohenjo-Daro.
 They unearthed the remains of these long-forgotten cities.
 In 1924 the Director General of ASI, Sir John Marshall, found many common features between Harappa and Mohenjo-Daro.
 He concluded that they were part of a large civilisation.